Santa Fe Shooting Victims Revealed: 2 Teachers, 1 Exchange Student & More — See Pics

 “We were all standing [outside], but not even five minutes later, we started hearing gunshots,” Angelica Martinez, a 14-year-old student, told CNN, explaining the ordeal.
 “I didn’t see anybody shooting, but like [the gunshots] were kind of spaced.”
 She added that she heard 4 shots.
 Thus far, six students have been discharged from the hospital after being treated for gunshot wounds.

 Early in the afternoon, 17-year-old Dimitrios Pagourtzia was apprehended and charged with Capital Murder and Aggravate Assault of a Peace Officer, according to Fox 5 News.
 He is being held without bail in Galveston County, Texas.
-An 18-year-old is also in custody and considered a possible accomplice, according to CNN.
+An 18-year-old is also in custody and considered a possible accomplice.
 Their name has not been released.